wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 $$

-Although it maybe wrong to view this interval as an integer when the analysis in for real numbers but what's fascinating is how tight the interval looks and our desired output is close to these values and within the inteval; leaving little room for error.
+While it may not be entirely accurate to interpret this interval in terms of integers—since the analysis is meant for real numbers—what’s fascinating is how tight the interval is.
+Our expected output lies close to these values and falls within the interval, leaving little room for error.
 ### Step 2: Evolving the interval after each digit choice

 If we have already chosen some digits, what are the valid choices for the remaining digits?

-Knuth notes that permissible values of

-$$d_{j+1}$$

-are decimal digits _d_ such that:
+Knuth notes that permissible values of $d_{j+1}$ are decimal digits _d_ such that:

 $$
 \left[\frac{d}{10}, \, \frac{d+1}{10}\right)